 20.6 Conclusion

 In summary, fantasy football is similar to stock picking.
 You are most likely to pick the best players if you go with the wisdom of the crowd (e.g., average projections across projection sources) and diversify.
+Players—like stocks—have expected returns and risk associated with them.
+You can think of constructing your team like constructing a stock portfolio, where your goal is to gain the maximum expected returns for a given level of risk.
+The greater risk you are willing to take, the greater the potential returns, but alse the lower the potential downside if the players underperform.
+Thus, you may want your team to be composed of a diverse combination of some higher risk players and some lower risk players.
+We demonstrate the efficient frontier as a valuable tool for identifying the combination of players with the maximum expected returns relative to their risk.
 Most projections are public information, so you might wonder whether using crowd projections gains you anything because everybody else has access to public information.
 However, this is also the case with stocks, and people still consistently perform best over time when they go with the market.
 Nevertheless, crowd projections are not highly accurate.
 And fantasy football is a game, so feel free to have fun and deviate from the crowd!
 However, you may be just as (if not more) likely to be wrong by deviating from the crowd.

 20.7 Session Info